guygiat/conjur/design/proposals/variable_schema_validation.md

 ## Backwards Compatibility

-Variables that do not have a link to a schema, will not enforce the content.
+Variables that do not have a reference to a schema, will not enforce the content.
 Therefore, behavior of all existing variables and newly created variables without the schema attribute, will work the same as it has been working.

 ## Performance